Wu-Lezheng/techflix/README.md

 ## Techflix

-Techflix a website for ST Engineering's customer outreach by showcasing the various products and demos of the company.
-The website will allow user operations such as uploading, editing and deletion, as well as user customisation.
-It will also feature next-generation design and dynamic layout, with the potential use of AI/ML.
+Techflix is a website using Next.js for the company’s customer outreach by showcasing the company’s products and demos.
+It featured responsive web design, interactive elements and customisable layout.